7 Questions to Ask Franchisees: Validating Your Franchise Options

 1. Did the opening of your business go according to plan?

-It is nearly impossible to plan for everything, but since franchisors have helped numerous franchisees launch their businesses there shouldn’t be too many unexpected variables.
-Of course, every franchise system and franchisor is different and provides varying levels of support — so ask other franchisees for their first-hand experience.
+It’s nearly impossible to plan for everything, but since franchisors have helped numerous franchisees launch their businesses there shouldn’t be too many unexpected variables.
+Of course, every franchise system and franchisor is different and provides varying levels of support, so ask other franchisees for their first-hand experience.
 Ask them what didn’t go according to plan and what surprised them.

 Training

-Training and support are important for franchisees, especially if you are entering an entirely new industry where you have no prior experience.
+Training and support are important for franchisees, especially if you’re entering an entirely new industry with no prior experience.
 So, just as you should ask the franchisor about the level of training they will provide, be sure to vet their response with the actual experiences of franchisees in the system.
 Beyond initial training, most franchisors will offer ongoing training, which can help keep you up to date on industry trends or system improvements and changes.
-Ask the franchisees you speak with you rate the training on a scale of 1-10.
+Ask the franchisees you speak with to rate the training on a scale of 1-10.
 What did they find most useful and in what area do they wish they received more in-depth training?

 Support